 Look for opportunities in your business to systemize wherever possible.

-This is one of my favorite ways to avoid making decisions.
-I don’t think about when I’m going to the gym or when I’m meeting clients, because all already in my calendar.
-My calendar is very much the boss.
+Time management is a great way to avoid making decisions.
+You don’t have to think about when you're going to the gym or when you're meeting clients because it is already in your calendar.
+Let your calendar be the boss of you.

-I find that one of the things that makes it hardest for me to make decisions is doing things I hate.
+One of the things that makes it hardest for you to make decisions is doing things you hate.
 As soon as you have the money in your business, figure out what you hate doing and hire it out.

 You can do this with something like writing or programming or even just cleaning your toilets at home.
 Every piece of mental bandwidth that you can save by hiring out tasks you don’t enjoy leaves more room for decision-making.

 That old saying “all work and no play makes Jack a dull boy” really applies to entrepreneurs.
-I’m not sure what it is about people like us, but most of us like to work 60 or 80 hours a week.
+It's not unusual for most of us to work 60 or 80 hours a week.

 But it’s still important to give your brain a mental break.
 And that requires taking time off.
 I recommend to every one of my clients to take at least one full half day without electronics of any sort each week.

-It’s scary the first time you do it, but I guarantee your business will be there when you get back and you’ll be feeling refreshed.
+It’s scary the first time you do it, but we guarantee your business will be there when you get back, and you’ll be feeling refreshed.

 Decision fatigue happens to nearly every entrepreneur on the planet.
-By planning on how your going to deal with it in advance, you can help keep your business moving forward.
+By planning on how you're going to deal with it in advance, you can help keep your business moving forward.